Workspaces

 In both views, there is an overflow menu () for each workspace that is for making changes to that workspace, if you have the permissions for doing so.

-See the Managing Workspaces topic in the Workspaces help for more information on these options.
+See the Managing workspaces topic for more information on these options.

 Whatever view you are using, click on a workspace to open it.